List of Cars characters: Jeff Gorvette

 Jeff Gorvette is a Chevrolet Corvette C6.R.
 He is voiced in a guest role by Jeff Gordon.
 Gorvette is bright yellow with the American flag painted on his sides.
 He is described to be an accomplished racer and a close friend of McQueen's.
 When McQueen meets Jeff at the Tokyo party in Cars 2, he greets him warmly.
 Gorvette later appears briefly before the start of the Florida 500 in Cars 3.
 While being interviewed, Gorvette spots McQueen drive by and tells him to "win one for us old guys", implying that Gorvette may have retired.

 Lewis Hamilton

-Lewis Hamilton is a British endurance race car resembling a McLaren 12C.
-He is voiced in a guest role by seven-time Formula One World Champion Lewis Hamilton.
+Lewis Hamilton is a half British half Grenadian endurance race car resembling a McLaren 12C.
+He is voiced by himself Formula One or World Champion, Lewis Hamilton.
 He is described as a "Three-time Grand Touring Sport Champion" in Cars: Under The Hood.
-During the party in Tokyo, Hamilton can be seen with Gorvette and calls McQueen over to them.
-He later manages to stop before a massive crash during the second stage of the World Grand Prix in Italy along with Gorvette.
+During the party in Tokyo, Lewis can be seen with Gorvette and calls McQueen over to them.
+He later manages to stop before a massive crash during the second stage of the World Grand Prix in Italy along with Jeff Gorvette.